open-xml-templating/pizzip/documentation/api_pizzip/generate.md

 Note : if the entry is *already* compressed (coming from a compressed zip file), calling `generate()` with a different compression level won't update the entry.
-The reason is simple : JSZip doesn't know how compressed the content was and how to match the compression level with the implementation we use.
+The reason is simple : PizZip doesn't know how compressed the content was and how to match the compression level with the implementation we use.

-Note for the `comment` option : the zip format has no flag or field to give the encoding of this field and JSZip will use UTF-8.
+Note for the `comment` option : the zip format has no flag or field to give the encoding of this field and PizZip will use UTF-8.
 With non ASCII characters you might get encoding issues if the file archiver doesn't use UTF-8 to decode the comment.

-If not set, JSZip will use the field `comment` on its `options`.
+If not set, PizZip will use the field `comment` on its `options`.

 Possible values for `platform` : `DOS` and `UNIX`.
 It also accepts nodejs `process.platform` values.